harsh20k/Coin-aws/notes/report.md

 - **S3 website endpoint**
   - No HTTPS/custom domain support.
 - **Skip custom domain**
-  - `d1abc123.cloudfront.net` isn’t user-friendly and it would be great to add a custom URL project on resume.
+  - `d1abc123.cloudfront.net` isn't user-friendly and it would be great to add a custom URL project on resume.
 - **API Gateway**
   - Adds validation/rate limits, but backend already validates & authenticates.
   - Would just add extra cost and latency(extra hop) for this small scale.